DigitalState/Platform/platform/documentation/index.md

 # Documentation

-The Platform repository provides a Docker container, with Ansible pre-installed, to help orchestrate instances of the DigitalState Application.
-It comes with a wide variety of **Ansible playbooks** to help the developer manage local and remote deployments; from sandbox to production.
+The **Platform** repository provides a toolkit to help orchestrate instances of the DigitalState **Application**.
+It uses a Docker container with **Ansible** pre-configured to help the developer manage local and remote deployments; from sandbox to production.

 ## Table of Contents